 Adolescence is a crucial transition period from childhood to adulthood.
-This course will examine adolescent development and issues within the context of the physical, cognitive, affective, and social domains.
-Focus will be on the adolescent's self development with particular reference to relationships in the family, school, peer groups, and community.
+This course examines adolescent development and issues within the context of the physical, cognitive, affective, social and moral reasoning domains.
+Focus is on the adolescents' self-development with particular reference to relationships in the family, school, peer group, and community.
+Also, the role of the adolescent in contemporary society is surveyed in reference to historical and cross-cultural perspectives.
 Prerequisite: Sophomore Standing.